A Failure Of Modern Fly Design

 That’s how fly design should work.
 And for successful, long-lived flies that’s how it has worked.
 Consider the Sparkle Dun.
 It evolved out of the need for a fly that would consistently fool selective trout during heavy mayfly hatches.
 Satisfying that need suggested an emerging dun design.
 Good floatation and visibility were also desirable characteristics.
 So, too, durability.
-The combination of all this resulted in the Sparkle Dun as we know it today, a proven pattern for over thirty years.
+The combination of all this resulted in the Sparkle Dun as we know it today, a proven pattern for over forty years.

 The Iris Caddis is another example.
 In the early 1980’s, LaFontaine Sparkle Pupae were about the only flies that could catch really selective trout feeding on emerging caddisflies.
 But even those failed much of the time.
 And since they weren’t designed as dry flies, fishing them to individual rising fish proved too difficult for most anglers.
 A dry fly was required, one that was visible to the angler and that unfailingly caught fish feeding in the surface film.
 The Iris Caddis fit the bill, and all these years later it remains a most killing caddis pattern.

 There’s no mystery here.
-The best flies evolve to solve problems: Fishing problems.
+The best flies evolve to solve problems: fishing problems.
 Always have, always will.
 But cast a critical eye at fly design today, and a different methodology comes into view.
 You’ll see flies developed to solve problems, alright.
 Just not fishing problems.

 Large wholesale fly companies have come to rely on the introduction of new fly patterns as a way to beef up sales.
 Same for fly shops.
 Independent fly tiers too.
 At all levels of distribution, new flies represent both monetary incentive and reward.
 Doesn’t matter a lick if the flies actually catch fish.